allimaninfosec/oci_lb_certbot/README.md

   - `--output-dir, -o` (default `./certs`) — where certs and certbot config/work/logs are stored
   - `--dry-run` pass `--dry-run` to certbot
   - `--wait-seconds` (default 120) wait up to this many seconds for the backend to become reachable
+  - `--hold` pause after the temporary server is started so you can validate LB health (press ENTER to continue)
+  - `--hold-timeout` seconds to automatically continue after the hold (optional)
   - `--lb-ip, -l` (repeatable) declare LB IP(s)
   - `--verbose, -v` enable debug logging